 Traditional materiality doesn’t cover all four; at best, it helps with the first.
 It was designed for a vanished time in which sustainability / ESG were seen as separate from the business, one where both the landscape and expectations changed slowly.
 In today’s fraught and frantic world, with sustainability so important and highly visible, materiality simply must address all four.

 Why Does Traditional Materiality Fail Us?
-It’s Flat
+It’s Too Limited

 Photo by Naderaalbalawi Nader